9001/copyparty/docs/devnotes.md

 * this chunk was `6 MiB`, uploaded at `106 MiB/s`
 * on this http connection, `2.77 GiB` transferred, `102.9 MiB/s` average, `948` chunks handled
 * client says `4` uploads OK, `0` failed, `3` busy, `1` queued, `10042 MiB` total size, `7198 MiB` and `00:01:09` left

+## why not tus

+I didn't know about [tus](https://tus.io/)  when I made this, but:
+* up2k has the advantage that it supports parallel uploading of non-contiguous chunks straight into the final file -- [tus does a merge at the end](https://tus.io/protocols/resumable-upload.html#concatenation) which is slow and taxing on the server HDD / filesystem (unless i'm misunderstanding)
+* up2k has the slight disadvantage of requiring the client to hash the entire file before an upload can begin, but this has the benefit of immediately skipping duplicate files
+  * and the hashing happens in a separate thread anyways so it's usually not a bottleneck

 ## why chunk-hashes